 The Other Night Sky

-Every once and awhile there's a flash in the sky, lasting roughly twenty seconds, and – provided you look into these things – you can accurately predict when the flash is coming.
+Every once and a while there's a flash in the sky, lasting roughly twenty seconds, and – provided you look into these things in advance – you can accurately predict when the flash is coming.
 It's thus possible to be there when it happens.

 You can point up at the sky for amazed friends, saying watch this – and a light appears, way up above you, beyond even where airplanes fly.

-What's passing overhead in this instance is something called the Iridium constellation, an artificial, non-astral pattern made up of 66 telecom satellites (there were supposed to be 77, which would have corresponded with the number of electrons in an atom of iridium).
+What's passing overhead in this instance is something called the Iridium constellation, an artificial pattern made of 66 telecom satellites (there were supposed to be 77, which would have corresponded with the number of electrons in an atom of iridium).

 The whole thing was sold less than a decade ago for a mere $25 million to private investors – after being launched and constructed, in the 1980s, at a price of nearly $6 billion.

-In any case, there's also a new exhibition of photographs by geographer Trevor Paglen, called The Other Night Sky, which opens here in the Bay Area next week.
+Along these lines, a new exhibition of photographs by geographer Trevor Paglen opens here in the Bay Area next week, called The Other Night Sky.
 The Other Night Sky "looks to the night sky as a place of covert activity," we read:

-It genuinely amazes me to think, though, that 45,000 years ago groups of cognitively modern humans were wandering around Australia and the Middle East and Africa and South Asia, and they were looking up at and navigating themselves by recognizable patterns in the nightly firmament – but, now, we can just install our own stars in the sky.
+It genuinely amazes me to think that, 45,000 years ago, groups of cognitively modern humans were wandering around Australia and the Middle East and Africa and South Asia, and they were looking up at and navigating themselves by recognizable patterns in the sky – but, now, we can just install our own stars there and guide ourselves by them, instead.

 [Image: The International Space Station, from a series of photos by Dirk Ewers].

-We are now partially building ourselves a new night sky – and this surrogate astronomy is being put there so we can make international phone calls.
+We are now partially building ourselves a new night sky – yet this surrogate astronomy is being put there simply so we can spy each other and make international phone calls.

-In any case, I'm also reminded of a line from Richard Kenney's monumental 1993 book of poetry The Invention of the Zero.
-At one point, Kenney writes: "Imagine, all new constellations!"
+In some ways, I'm reminded of a line from Richard Kenney's 1993 book of poetry The Invention of the Zero.
+At one point, Kenney writes: "Imagine, all new constellations!" as if it is some impossible, heroic act of celestial reinvention yet to occur in human history.

-But the weird irony of life is that we've done it – and we didn't overthrow the astronomers, or plan a coup in the planetarium of human history, we just launched some telecom satellites and bought a bunch of mobile phones, and now we have it: we have new constellations – what Kenney calls "unfamiliar skies" – flashing through the night at timed intervals.
+But the weird irony of life is that we've already done that – and we didn't overthrow the astronomers, or plan a coup in the planetarium of human thought, we just launched some telecom satellites and bought a bunch of mobile phones, and now we have it: we have new constellations – what Kenney calls "unfamiliar skies" – flashing through the night at timed intervals.

 [Image: The Perseus Cluster, photographed by Jean-Charles Cuillandre & Giovanni Anselmi].